 Congregation Emeth provides a warm and welcoming environment for sacred spiritual pursuits for people of all ages.

 All members and guests are always welcome at any services.
-If you have never visited Emeth before and would like to attend services, you are welcome to drop by (check our website for a schedule) and we will welcome you warmly; if you would feel more comfortable knowing that we are expecting you, we encourage you to contact firstname.lastname@example.org and we will be sure to have someone looking out for you to greet and introduce you.
+If you have never visited Emeth before and would like to attend services we will welcome you warmly.
+We encourage you to contact email@example.com for the login information and we will be sure to have someone looking out for you to greet and introduce you.

 Shabbat Short ‘n Sweet